leios/gpu-handbook/src/content/abstractions.md

 Simply put, scalar indexing is the act of accessing an array one element at a time, for example `a[1]`, `a[2]`, or `a[i]`, where `i` is some integer value.
 As to why this is not allowed on the GPU, well... there are a bunch of factors all working against each other to make scalar indexing difficult.
-Remember, the GPU is a separate device that is built to solve a lot of simple operations at the same time.
-This means that:
-1. GPU memory is not "on the CPU", so we can't display it without first transferring it to the motherboard RAM.
-We could display a single element of `b` (with `b[1]`) if we were to first transfer it back to the CPU with `Array(b)`
+Remember, GPU memory is not "on the CPU."
+When we run `a[1]`, we are asking Julia to display that data in the REPL, but we can't do that without first transferring it to the motherboard RAM.
-2. The GPU is not meant to do only one thing, but a bunch of things at once.
-When we are asking the GPU to display a single element with `b[1]`, we are doing something incredibly inefficient from the GPUs perspective.
+With this scalar indexing error, Julia is asking us to be doubly sure that this is, in fact, what we want to do because (again) communication is slow.
+If we are absolutely sure that we want to display the first element of `b`, then it is best to be more explicit and first transfer the data back to the CPU with something like `Array(b)[1]`, where `Array(b)` will transfer the data, and the `[1]` at the end will access the first element of the newly created CPU-based array.

+It's also important to remember that GPUs are intended to do a lot of things in parallel.
-Item 2 is the reason why GPU backends in Julia do not allow users to access GPU arrays one element at a time.
+This power is lost completely if we ask Julia to deal with only a single element at a time.
 Simply put, if users are using the GPU one index at a time, it's going to be really, really slow, so we need to do what we can to discourage that behaviour whenever possible.
-If you find yourself in a situation where you need only a single element of a GPU array, then it is best to first tranfer it to a CPU array before doing anything with the data.

 !!! tip "But what if I *really* need scalar indexing"
-    Keep in mind that if you *really* need to access a single element of a GPU array, you can do it by first setting the `allowscalar` flag `true` (and then turning it off again afterwards):
+    Keep in mind that if you *really* need to access a single element of a GPU array and do not want to transfer the data to the CPU first, you can do it by first setting the `allowscalar` flag `true` (and then turning it off again afterwards):
     ```
     julia> GPUBackend.allowscalar(true)
     ┌ Warning: It's not recommended to use allowscalar([true]) to allow scalar indexing.